read-e/Image-Renaming-Randomizer/README.md

 # Image-Renaming-Randomizer

+          A program to automatically blind your control and PFOS images, and create an answer key with the new and old names

 **_Please make a backup of your images before you run this program.
 Do not run it twice on the same data, or the answer key will be overwritten_**